jtn70/textclock/README.md

 textclock is based in part on works of the GtkD project (http://www.dsource.org/projects/gtkd)

-Please view LICENSING for additional information.
+Please view LICENSE for additional information.

 The program is written in D and will compile on the standard D compiler.